-Is there ever a bad time for corporate massage?
-We have to admit there is!
+Is there ever a bad time for Corporate Massage?
+We have to admit there might just be!

-For many years, too many Seated Massage clients have chosen to surprise their people and sometimes their clients, with a corporate massage session.
+For many years, too many Seated Massage clients have elected to surprise their people and sometimes their clients, with a Corporate Massage session.
 I say too many because in fact, there shouldn’t be any to list.

 Ultimately these visits don’t impact the way clients have wished and expected for the most part.
 Sad but true.

 Where they fall down is with the surprise element.
-It just seems there are better applications for well intentioned surprises at work – like a cake.
+It’s our experience that there are better applications for well-intentioned surprises at work – like a cake.

-Our experience from many of these clients feeding back to us is that up to half their people, those they expected to jump at the chance to have even just a 10 minute massage, chose not to citing they “didn’t have the time”.
+Our experience woth many clients feeding back to us, is that up to half their people, those they expected to jump at the chance to have even just a 10 minute massage, chose not to, citing they “didn’t have the time”.

-However upon further investigation, we’ve found the real culprit: The lack of Positive Anticipation.
+However upon further investigation, we’ve found the real culprit: The absence of Positive Anticipation.

-When the die has been cast and your people or your clients know (because you’ve told them) that massage is on it’s way, in a week, a fortnight or even in a month they start to get excited, literally.
+When the die has been cast and your people or your clients know (because you’ve told them) that massage is on it’s way, in a week, a fortnight or even in a month they start to get very excited.